pebgroup/Global-plant-diversity/README.md

-# Global plant diversity project
+# Drivers of global plant diversity

 ## About

-We integrate a recent compilation of global species richness on the botanical country level with novel estimates of diversification rate and environmental variables, to analyse how their interaction shapes today’s global species richness distribution.
+We integrate a recent compilation of global species richness on the botanical country level with novel estimates of diversification rate and environmental variables, to analyse how their interactions shape today’s global species richness distribution.
 All scripts to run this analysis are stored in this repository.

+### Reproducibility and data
+We provide here a final dataset (_processed_data/shp_object_fin_analysis.RDS_) which contains measures on the botanical country level for species richness, diversification rates and environmental variables, as well as scripts to process figures, the SEM and to build this data set.

+While all files used and produced throughout each step are described here, the source data needs to be downloaded (e.g. CRU TS, wordclim, soil data, WCVP) from the respective sources.
+Version number and information how to obtain data is listed in the description part below.

 ## Scripts

-Scripts are stored in *scripts* folder and accessed through *master_analysis.R*, which sources all other scripts.
+Scripts are accessed through *master_analysis.R*, which sources all other scripts.
 The header in the master script contains system requirements and execution time information.

 Script                          | Job
 --------------------------------|--------------------------------------------------------------------------